-There’s nothing worse than spilling your favorite e-juice all over your hands.
+There’s nothing worse than spilling your best e-juice all over your hands.
 Recently, manufacturers have been redesigning some of their more recent tanks to combat leaking and other annoying issues like hot pops and spitback.
-No matter what type of device you have, here’s what you can do to fix it now.
+No matter what type of device you prefer, here’s what you can do to fix it now.

 Leaking happens when e-juice escapes from your tank, usually through the airflow system.
 Depending on the reason behind it, leaking can range from a few drops of e-liquid, to having your tank emptying all of its contents all over your vape mod.
 It’s a common problem with even the most popular sub ohm tanks.
 Best sellers of previous years, like the SMOK TFV8 Baby Beast, Uwell Crown III, Sense Herakles and the Aspire Cleito, have been troubling vapers with leaking due to design oversights or common user errors.
 Many of the newer tanks are designed to prevent this, though no tank is 100% leak proof.

 While there are a few common culprits, the good news is that there are ways to prevent leaking from happening.
 First, we will start with some general tips, and then go into more depth depending on the device you’re using.

 Check your seal – It sounds obvious, but make sure your tank is fastened together properly.
 Sometimes if you’re in a hurry, you may cross-thread the top cap or forget to screw it together tight enough.
 This can cause juice to leak out of the openings.
 First make sure the threads are in sync and closed tightly, but not too tight.
 Find that sweet spot.
 If the threads are crossed, screw it back together carefully.